Frequently Asked Questions, Per Diem

 How do I find the per diem rate for (city/county, state)?

 Please visit www.gsa.gov/perdiem to find the rates.
 Click on the state you need to view that state's rates or enter the location in the search box.
 Even though some cities are listed for your lookup convenience, not all cities can or will be listed, so look for the county where you will be working.
 To look up the county, visit explorer.naco.org.
-If the city or county you are looking for is not listed on the GSA per diem rate page, then the standard FY19 CONUS rate of $94 for lodging and $55 for meals applies.
+If the city or county you are looking for is not listed on the GSA per diem rate page, then the standard CONUS rate applies.

 What is the difference between non-standard areas (NSA) and standard CONUS locations?